cartoon-raccoon/cogsy/docs/usage.md

 Cogsy also has the `database` command, only accessible as a subcommand from the shell.
 This command enables the user to administrate the database.
 There are three options for the `database` command:

 - `--reset`: This purges the database and retrieves new data from Discogs.
 Note that this will also remove your listening history.
+_Note: Due to a typo, `--reset` was accidentally named `--wantlist`.
+You have to use the short version `-r` or `--wantlist` when you reset the database.
+This will be fixed in version 0.2.2._
 - `--orphan`: This performs orphan table removal.
 - `--check`: This performs the database integrity check.